On Approval (1944 film): Cast

 On Approval is one of few films featuring Lillie, often called "The Funniest Woman in the World" for her eccentric personality and portrayals in many comedic stage plays and revues.

 Reception

+Observing that On Approval “is more like the work of human beings than you usually get today in films,” critic Manny Farber wrote in The Nation:

 Filmmaker Lindsay Anderson called the film "the funniest British light comedy ever made" (according to the DVD box).

 Legacy

 On Approval was the "dark horse" of the 2014 edition of the Turner Classic Movies Film Festival.
 The first screening of On Approval, held at the TCL Chinese Theatre in Hollywood on the first full day of the festival, was a sell-out prompting a second showing at the Chinese on the final day of the festival (which also sold out).
 The two screenings were introduced by film historian Jeffrey Vance, who also recorded an audio commentary track for the Blu-ray edition of the film.